5j54d93/Dcard-2022-Web-Frontend-Intern-Homework/README.md

 git clone https://github.com/5j54d93/Dcard-2022-Web-Frontend-Intern-Homework --depth
 ```

-2. Change directories to this repository
+2. Change directories to this repository via `cd` or drag this folder and drop in terminal

 ```shell
 cd Dcard-2022-Web-Frontend-Intern-Homework